windsywinds/mission4/README.md

 ## About The Project

-A service that can be called to analyse an image of a car and return a description of the vehicle.
+A service that can be called to analyse an image of a car use the the description of the vehicle to find matches in a local database of similar vehicles.

 ### Built With

 - React JS
-- MongoDB
+- MongoDB + Compass
 - Express JS
 - Tailwind CSS
 - Microsoft Azure